-- Blue shirt with stiff collar
+- ▶ Blue shirt with stiff collar

 - Sixth form tie

-- Black V-neck jumper/ sweatshirt with school badge
+- ► Black V-neck jumper/ sweatshirt with school badge

-- Black trousers, black pinstriped skirt or plain black skirt (classic design)
+- ► Black trousers, black pinstriped skirt or plain black skirt (classic design)

 - Dark socks or black tights

 - Flat black shoes

 - Plain overcoat

-NO jewellery or make-up is to be worn.
-Hair very short and shaved heads and dyed hair is not permitted.
+No jewellery or make up is to be worn, other than a single pair of stud earrings.
+Hair - very short and shaved heads and dyed hair is not permitted.
 Gel and wax are not permitted for health and safety reasons.